Hemmy123/game-engine/README.md

 - Basic phong lighting
 - Basic blurring post processing effect using FBOs.
 - Pass around important events in the engine by using an event system.
+- Skyboxand reflections using cube mapping

 ### Still need to implement
-- A logger that logs errors and warnings in the system
+- A logging system that logs errors and warnings in the system
 - An basic Physics subsystem to move around objects (collisions and actual physics later)
 - an ECS (Entity Component System) to create game objects.
 - Add shadow mapping.
-- Cube mapping/Refections
+- ~~Cube mapping/Refections~~
 - Data driven system to load levels and other data
 - An audio subsystem for sound.
 - And a million other things!